Why Business Capabilities are key in Business Architecture

 What is the ‘What’ of an Enterprise?

-As mentioned, you need to understand and design what an enterprise can and must do to fulfil its mission, before diving into the organization structure, business processes, IT systems, and other implementation aspects.
+As mentioned, you need to understand and design what an enterprise can do to fulfill its mission before diving into the organization structure, business processes, IT systems, and other implementation aspects.
 This provides the ‘big picture’ needed to deal with the challenges above: First, get away from organizational politics and technical limitations and look at the essence of what is needed.

 This is where the concept of business capability comes in.
-Business capabilities are used to describe the abilities of an enterprise, i.e., what it is able to do, independent from implementation.
-Looking for example at a bank, there they do pretty much the same things today as they did 100 years ago.
+Business capabilities describe an enterprise’s abilities, i.e., what it is able to do, independent from implementation.
+For example, a bank does pretty much the same things today as it did 100 years ago.
 So you could say that the set of business capabilities is pretty much still the same.
-But how they do it is very differently today, especially the last few decades driven by technological advances.
+But how they do it is very different today, especially in the last few decades, driven by technological advances.

-Moreover, you can use capabilities not only to describe what the enterprise does today, but also to design the abilities it needs to have tomorrow.
-And you might even discover new capabilities you didn’t even know your enterprise had.
-Maturing existing, or even building new capabilities is where the concept of capability-based planning comes in, and provides a structured, and balanced approach to support an organizations strategic planning cycle.
+Moreover, Business Capabilities can be used to describe what the enterprise does today and assist in designing the capabilities it needs to have tomorrow.
+You might even discover new capabilities you didn’t even know your enterprise had.
+Maturing existing or even building new capabilities is where the concept of Capability-based Planning comes in.
+It provides a structured and balanced approach to supporting an organization’s strategic planning cycle.

 This differentiates business capabilities from concepts like ‘business function’ which is more focused on day-to-day operations, on what the enterprise does rather than what the enterprise can do (or can do better); what it can do of course includes what it does today, but it also describes its potential.
 This is what makes it especially relevant in strategic discussions.

-The Concept of Business Capabilities is Cross-functional and Cross-organizational
+The concept of Business Capabilities is cross-functional and -organizational

-Capabilities are not tied to specific departments, functions, or roles in the organization.
-Rather, what gives you a capability is the combination of various people, processes, technology, information, and other resources, from across the entire enterprise.
+Business Capabilities aren’t tied to specific organizational departments, functions, or roles.
+Rather, what gives you a capability is the combination of various people, processes, technology, information, and other resources from across the entire enterprise.

 This also makes it a notion that is very much focused on collaboration.
-Different parts of the organization together provide your enterprise with its capabilities, and possibly this collaboration even stretches beyond the borders of the organization, including partners in its ecosystem.
+Together, different parts of the organization provide your enterprise with its capabilities, and this collaboration may even stretch beyond the organization’s borders, including partners in its ecosystem.